SunnyUmrewal/Dsa-with-explanation/README.md

 1. Do not I repeat DO NOT use any AI to explain the code in easy language or find any kind of external help, use your own brain that will help you grow.
 2. Use "Ideone.com" to save your personal code, which will help you revise.
 3. Revise your code on weekly or within 3 days that is the best method to get concept.
+4. Creat a google doc to keep the track of questions which you couldn't solve and write the explanation your words and add the code url of ideone,